-The single-seat fighter is armed with a range of weapon systems, such as Sidewinder and Storm Shadow, as well as Joint Direct Attack Munitions (JDAMs).
+The single-seat fighter is armed with a range of weapon systems such as Sidewinder and Storm Shadow, as well as Joint Direct Attack Munitions (JDAMs).

 The F-35 completed its maiden flight in December 2006.
 The three F-35 variants, including the conventional take-off and landing (CTOL), short take-off / vertical landing (STOVL) and carrier variant (CV), will replace the A-10 and F-16 of the US Air Force, the F/A-18 of the US Navy, the F/A-18 and AV-8B Harrier of the US Marine Corps and various fighters of other allied nations.

 The F-22 Raptor developed by Lockheed Martin and Boeing is a single-seat, twin-engine fifth-generation extremely advanced tactical fighter.
-The stealth, integrated avionics and superior performance make the F-22 super-manoeuvrable fighter.
+The stealth, integrated avionics and superior performance make the F-22 a super-manoeuvrable fighter.

-Inducted by the US Air Force (USAF) as an air-superiority fighter, the F-22 evolved into multimission fighter aircraft.
+Inducted by the US Air Force (USAF) as an air-superiority fighter, the F-22 evolved into multi-mission fighter aircraft.

 The Raptor made its first flight in September 1997.
 The first production F-22 was delivered to Nellis Air Force Base in January 2003.
-The aircraft formally entered into USAF's service in December 2005.
+The aircraft formally entered USAF’s service in December 2005.

 The F-22 Raptor employs sophisticated air-to-air and air-to-ground missiles.
 The emerging technologies integrated aboard the F-22 make it a superior platform for a wide array of missions, including surveillance, reconnaissance, attack, electronic warfare and signals intelligence.

 Eurofighter Typhoon is a new generation multirole fighter aircraft that is presently one of the best in the world.
-It is a foreplane / delta wing aircraft integrating modern avionics and sensors, Defensive Aids Sub System (DASS) and distinct weapons, such as Mauser BK-27 27mm cannon, air-to-air, air-to-surface and anti-ship missiles and precision-guided munitions.
+It is a foreplane/delta wing aircraft integrating modern avionics and sensors, Defensive Aids Sub System (DASS) and distinct weapons, such as Mauser BK-27 27mm cannon, air-to-air, air-to-surface and anti-ship missiles and precision-guided munitions.

 Eurofighter Typhoon’s development is Europe’s largest multinational military collaborative effort managed by the Nato Eurofighter and Tornado Management Agency (NETMA), which is also the prime customer.